How to Unfold Top Decays: Unbinned top quark decay unfolding

 \subsubsection{Improvement}

-To compare our new unfolding technique to the existing TUnfold results~\cite{CMS:2022kqg}, we repeat the extraction using the simulated data sets with 172.5~GeV and using the statistical covariance matrix from the measured data, published in HEPData~\cite{hepdata.130712}.
+To compare our new unfolding technique to the existing TUnfold results~\cite{CMS:2022kqg}, we repeat the extraction using the simulated data set with 172.5\,\unit{GeV} and using the statistical covariance matrix from the measured data, published in HEPData~\cite{hepdata.130712}.
 The $\chi^2$-curves and the corresponding results are displayed in Fig.~\ref{fig:chi2}, where we show the 4-dimensional and 6-dimensional unfoldings with 60~bins and the TUnfold result.
-We see that the uncertainty in the choice of $m_t$ is reduced from being a leading model uncertainty in the CMS measurement to a negligible level as well as a reduction in the statistical uncertainty due to the finer binning.
+We see that the uncertainty in the choice of $m_t$ is reduced from being a leading model uncertainty in the CMS measurement to a much smaller level.
+The statistical uncertainty in the TUnfold result was already small relative to the systematic uncertainties.
+Both the 4-dimensional and 6-dimensional unfoldings exhibit comparable statistical uncertainties with the 5-bin configuration.
+However, increasing the number of bins leads to a reduction in statistical uncertainty, as demonstrated below.

-To confirm that the choice in $m_t$ does not leave a residual bias, we repeat the top quark mass extraction for different top masses in the reco-level data.
+To confirm that the choice in $m_t$ does not leave a residual bias, we repeat the top quark mass extraction for unfolded data obtained from reco-level data simulated with different top masses.
 The results are shown in the left panel of Fig.~\ref{fig:summary}.
-For a top mass of $m_t = 173.5 \si{GeV}$ we observe a bias when looking at the fit using 5~bins.
-This is not surprising as the exact binning has been fine tuned for the extraction of $m_t$ using the CMS full simulation and hence it is not optimal for our analysis.
-Nevertheless, while the bin width in the unfolding with TUnfold is limited by the jet mass resolution, we test various binning schemes for the unbinned unfolding and observe closure for up to 30~bins.
-For finer binnings the resolution is too fine for the comparably coarse grid of available gen-level distributions with $m_t = \{169.5, 171.5, 172.5, 173.5, 175.5\}\;\text{GeV}$, leading to an unstable closure test altogether.
+For a top mass of $m_t = 173.5\,\unit{GeV}$, we observe a bias of about 0.5\,\unit{GeV} when using a measurement with 5~bins.
+This is not surprising as the exact binning has been optimized for a minimal model dependence in the CMS measurement, which we did not do here.
+While the bin width in the unfolding with TUnfold is limited by the jet mass resolution, we test various binning schemes for the unbinned unfolding.
+The bias gets reduced when using more bins in the measurement, as expected because the binning introduces a regularization in the unfolding which leads to a model dependence.
+With 10 and more measurement bins, we observe that the bias from the model dependence is removed.
+For more measurement bins than 60, the comparably coarse grid of gen-level distributions with $m_t = \{169.5, 171.5, 172.5, 173.5, 175.5\}\;\text{GeV}$ leads to an unstable closure test.